Sandhyashree1812/flask-ci-cd-assignment/README.md

 EC2 instance with Docker installed and running, and an IAM role allowing it to pull from ECR.

-We'll do this carefully.
+Steps:
 1. Go to EC2

-In AWS Console:

-EC2 → Instances → Launch instances
+In AWS Console: EC2 → Instances → Launch instances

 Create a new instance.